Conceiva/MezzmoKodiPlugin/README.txt

 v2.1.3.7

--  Adjusted stopped playback feature introduced in v2.1.2.8 to only work with paused Mezzmo playback.
+-  Adjusted stop playback feature introduced in v2.1.2.8 to only work with paused Mezzmo playback.
 Previously it stopped any paused Kodi audio or video file.